From MozillaZine Knowledge Base

 - IMAP accounts support multiple email clients reading messages in the same mailbox.
 If you read the message using one email client that message will appear as read in the other email clients.

 - Thunderbird may have run into a problem downloading a "bad" (malformed) message.
 There is also a bug that can cause a similar problem (with some POP servers) if there is a pattern of certain control characters in the message body.
-You can workaround this by using webmail (a browser) to read and then delete the "bad" message.
+You can workaround this by using webmail (a browser) to read and then delete the "bad" message (the oldest new message in the folder).
 This should free up the logjam and let Thunderbird download any other new messages the next time it checks for new mail.

 - If you see a "Building summary file" message (in Thunderbird's status bar) for a long time, or if nothing else listed above seems to be the problem, try this workaround.
 You might have a badly corrupted folder due to not compacting it often enough.